I Believe in You (film): Production

 Maurice Carter claims he helped Joan Collins get cast in the lead.
 "I was in Pinewood and she was with Reed, Maxwell Reed, in the restaurant and I thought gosh that's a super looking girl.
 They were trying to cast a girl for the part so I saw Basil in the bar and said 'I've just seen a super looking girl, have you thought about her for the part she might be something'."
+Michael Relph took credit for pushing her on the director.

 Carter recalled Collins had a difficult time during the shoot as she was "terrified" of Maxwell Reed.
 "He was mistreating her sexually and at the same time everybody had this sexual thing about her.
 Michael Relph was absolutely mad to get that this girl.
 In fact he batted down her dressing room to get in, it was real rough stuff...
 At Ealing Studios of all places, with Michael Balcon around.
 And she used to come and sit at my table and say can I sit at your table, otherwise he'll come and sit with me and I can't stand it at lunchtime, I'll be sick...
 She was terrified.
 It went on and on."